 Most People Have Long Forgotten About This Vacant Ghost Town In Rural Colorado

 Since becoming a state in 1876, Colorado has seen its fair share of communities, towns, and cities come and go.
-While a good portion of the larger towns that were not formed based on the railroad and/or nearby mines have remained populated, an estimated 1,500 have met their demise and have been all but forgotten by history, including this vacant Colorado ghost town that folks just don’t remember anymore:
+While a good portion of the larger towns that were not formed based on the railroad and/or nearby mines have remained populated, an estimated 1,500 have met their demise and have been all but forgotten by history, including Gilman, Colorado.
+Once a thriving community, now the Gilman mining town has become another ghost town in Colorado that folks just don’t remember anymore.

 If you want to visit a ghost town, we recommend staying far away from the hazardous Gilman and visiting one of These 5 Creepy Ghost Towns In Colorado At Your Own Risk instead.
 Do you have a favorite ghost town in Colorado?
 Tell us about it by filling out this form; you might see your picks featured someday!